Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - Do not correct grammatical errors made by the speakers.
 - Strictly transcribe what the speakers actually say, except for ‘uh’ and ‘um’.
 - False starts, filler, repetitive phrasing and slang should be included in the transcripts.
-If the speaker clearly says "cuz," then write "cuz" and not "cause".
+If the speaker clearly says "cuz", then write "cuz" and not "because".
 - Do not censor hosts or the guest(s).
 If they say “shit”, write “shit”.
 - Never change spoken contractions (e.g. y’all, ain’t, don’t, can’t, it’s, et cetera.)
 - Try to best guess words that are unintelligible, and use [unintelligible] when you are not able to guess it in any way.